dynatrace-ace-services/easy-data-ingest/topology-model/Readme.md

 Now we can create the Management Zone rules to filter on boh truck 12 and 99 :

  - Create the Management Zone for the `truck:12`
-With the rule to collecte the metrics type 'container.`
+With the rule to collecte the metrics type `container.`
 ![image](https://user-images.githubusercontent.com/40337213/121264681-d69b3b80-c8b7-11eb-9f58-f2540257633f.png

 And with the rule to collecte the metrics type 'truck.`